addussk/projectII_ZUI/README.md

 -Prepared prototype of  local storage to keep data in browser memory.
 -Created class defined book with attributes(below);
 Attributes: Name, Price, Description, Image(url adress to location in network) addition info :Pages/Published/Rating.
--Adapted UI methods to new attributes;
+-Adapted UI methods to new attributes.
--Implement functionality of adding image for each book and display image on the list
+-Implemented functionality of adding image for each book and display image on the list.
+-Implemented sorting mechanism by every attributes, just clicked in header for each column.